MicrosoftDocs/microsoft-365-community/Community/sharepoint-security-a-team-effort.md

 Again, we have a few options available to help securing a bit more if necessary.
 You can select them all or not.
 But it's not because you can that you should!

 **Limit external sharing by domain**: If selected, you can _Allow_ or _Block_ specific domains.
-A common scenario would be collaborating with specific customers or Partners.
+A common scenario would be collaborating with specific customers or partners.
 This setting is available at the _tenant_ level, as well as at the _site_ level.

 >_Note: From the moment you choose to "Allow" one or more domains, the other ones will be blocked.
 If you decide to "Block" one or more domains, the other ones will be allowed._